Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Minnesota and its opponents have gone over the current 43.5-point total in four of seven games (57.1%) this season.

-- Minnesota has combined with its opponents to put up more than 43.5 points in four of seven games this season.
+- Northwestern and its opponents have combined to score more than 43.5 points in three of seven games this season.

-- Saturday's over/under is 2.8 points lower than the two team's combined 46.3 points per game average.
+- Saturday's total is 2.8 points lower than the two team's combined 46.3 points per game average.

-- These two squads surrender a combined 44.7 points per game, 1.2 more than this contest's over/under.
+- The 44.7 points per game these two squads have surrendered to opponents this season are 1.2 more than the 43.5 over/under in this contest.

-- The average total in Golden Gophers games this season is 52.6, 9.1 points above Saturday's total of 43.5.
+- The average total in Golden Gophers games this season is 52.6, 9.1 points more than Saturday's total of 43.5.

 - The 48 PPG average total in Wildcats games this season is 4.5 points more than this game's over/under.